zeroxoneafour/polonium/readme.md

 ## bugs/limitations
 * X11 has been tested but is not officially supported
 * Probably slow due to poor optimization
+* No option to disable untiling windows by dragging

 ## building
 Requires `tsc`, `npm`, and `kpackagetool5`